 At 6:30 that evening, the POWs resumed the march, but this part of the march was different.
 The POWs were marched at a faster pace.
 The guards also seemed to be nervous about something.
-This time they made the POWs make their way to Hormosa.
+This time the guards made the POWs make their way to Hormosa.
 There, the road went from gravel to concrete.
 The POWs found that this change of surface made the march easier.
 When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.

 and taken to Capas.
 The cars could hold

-forty men or eight horses.
-The Japanese
+forty men or eight horses, but the Japanese

 packed 100 men into each car.
 Those who